-- Daily Readings: Every day, make it a habit to do a short morning reading with your coffee, tea, etc. While you are reading, try to find something in it that really speaks to you.
-Read it again if you didn’t find it the first time.
+Every day, make it a habit to do a short morning reading with your coffee, tea, etc. While you are reading, try to find something in it that really speaks to you.
+Reread it if you didn’t find it the first time.

-- When you are done a reading, take a few deep breaths.
+- When you are done reading, take a few deep breaths.

 - Truthfully, you can write whatever you want.
-The point here is that you are taking a set amount of time to focus on a topic, roll it around in your mind, relate to it, and understand the gravity of it.
+The point here is that you are taking a set amount of time to focus on a topic, roll it around in your mind, relate to it, and understand its gravity.

 - Voila, serious contemplation, i.e., meditation

-- Goals Lists: Let’s face it, some people are list people, and others are not.
-However, studies show that people who create goals list with attainable and measurable results end up being more successful, relaxed, and happy people.
+Let’s face it, some people are list people, and others are not.
+However, studies show that people who create a goals list with attainable and measurable results end up being more successful, relaxed, and happy.

-- Every morning, write out a few things that you need and want to get accomplished for the day.
+- Every morning, write out a few things you need and want to accomplish for the day.

-- It can also be extremely helpful to try to throw in new things each day, such as “trying to find God in one person today” or “remembering to pause when agitated”
+- It can also be beneficial to try to throw in new things each day, such as “trying to find God in one person today” or “remembering to pause when agitated.”

 - The point here is, we are focusing our attention on the day ahead, being mindful of our time, and preparing for what comes next.

-- There is also a whole lot of gratification is crossing something off of the list that was completed.
+- There is also a whole lot of gratification in crossing something off of the list that was completed.

-- Breathing Exercises: Breathing is something that comes so naturally to us, that we often don’t even pay attention to it.
-When we can learn to start noticing our breath throughout the day and using it as a tool, the advantages are mind-blowing.
+Breathing comes so naturally to us that we often don’t even pay attention to it.
+When we learn to start noticing our breath throughout the day and using it as a tool, the advantages are mind-blowing.

-- Throughout your day, if you are feeling stressed, overwhelmed, agitated, etc., take a few moments to close your eyes and focus on your breathing.
+- If you feel stressed, overwhelmed, agitated, etc., take a few moments to close your eyes and focus on your breathing throughout your day.

 - This works because it increases oxygen flow to the brain, which activates the parasympathetic nervous system, which produces a state of calmness.

-- Guided Meditation: Some people want to practice seated, silent meditation, but get frustrated by the chatter in their brain.
+Some people want to practice seated, silent meditation but get frustrated by the chatter in their brains.
 A good way to counteract this issue is by listening to and following along with guided meditations.
-They can be found all over the internet, there are hundreds of apps (I personally like the one called Insight Timer) and they really do help.
+They can be found all over the internet, there are hundreds of apps (I personally like the one called Insight Timer), and they really help.

 - It seems like having someone else’s voice lead you through the meditation often helps keep you on track.

-- It is especially helpful if you choose a meditation that is aimed toward a certain emotional or mental issue you are struggling with at the time, for example, they have meditations on acceptance, on compassion, and even on self-care.
+- It is beneficial if you choose a meditation aimed toward a certain emotional or mental issue you are struggling with at the time.
+For example, they have meditations on acceptance, compassion, and even self-care.

-- Silent Meditation: If you know you want to give this a shot, it is a great practice in both discipline, self-compassion, and patience.
-No one gets good at this in a week, a month, or sometimes even a year, but each person who practices regularly will find that with time, and diligence, they feel more confident and comfortable with silent meditation.
+If you know you want to give this a shot, it is a great practice in discipline, self-compassion, and patience.
+No one gets good at this in a week, a month, or sometimes even a year, but each person who practices regularly will find that they feel more confident and comfortable with silent meditation with time and diligence.

 - Instead, focus your attention on what those thoughts consist of, acknowledge them, and then send them away.

-- It is often described like the sky, with your thoughts being clouds.
+- It is often described as the sky, with your thoughts being clouds.
 Instead of focusing on the clouds, focus on the space in between the clouds.
-When something pops up in your mind, trying to force it away will make you think about it more, so instead, acknowledge that you had a thought, and then try to gently refocus on the space in between the thought.
+When something pops up in your mind, trying to force it away will make you think about it more, so instead, acknowledge that you had a thought, and then try to refocus on the space in between the thought gently.

-- It sounds like a lot of hooplas, but the more you practice, the more the space between the clouds/thoughts increases, and the thoughts decrease.
+- It sounds like many hooplas, but the more you practice, the more the space between the clouds/thoughts increases, and the thoughts decrease.

-The point of meditation, for most of us, although we may think it is, is NOT to become enlightened Gurus.
+For most of us, although we may think it is, the point of meditation is NOT to become enlightened Gurus.
 It is more or less to help us understand ourselves better.